 My first bit of advice: Stop that (train of thought) – just stop that!
 This is a self-limiting belief that does nothing good.
 Lay-offs happen.
 Companies change.
 And even if you were let go because of poor fit – so what?
 It happens to many incredibly successful people.
 Move on.
 In today’s career paradigm it is perfectly normal to change jobs many times over.
 Let go of the self-limiting thoughts because they will be your biggest obstacle.
 If you haven’t seen this article yet, read this: Why You Might Want to Zig Zag in Your Career.

 Make your own tiny goals whether it be related to: updating your resume; reaching out to people in your network; researching opportunities of interest — and more.
 For those who can invest in a coaching engagement – that can be the ONE key step that can get you moving towards other meaningful steps.
 Before you do that – make sure you are right and ready for this step (read #10 on “silver bullets” below.)

 #10) Looking for Silver Bullet Solutions: Career navigation can sometimes take time – and lots of effort.
 The old adage is true: you get out what you put in.
 If you are at the cusp of change, watch out for silver bullet expectations.
 Cutting corners, or hoping others will do your work won’t cut it.
 It’s also important to learn to be patient — and proactive at the same time.
 Sometimes things (for some people) work out quickly.
 Especially so, if they are doing the right things.
 But sometimes, career changes do take time –even when you are doing all the right things.
 Career changes are possible.
 But they don’t always come on demand at the exact moment we decide it’s time.

 In sum: Watch out for those ‘silver bullet’ expectations.
 Read all the other points above and manage your own expectations.
 Get yourself as career-ready as possible, and you will see changes for the better sooner than later.
-One thing I do know for sure: you will feel better simply being in action, doing things well for yourself and your career — and that will fuel even more good to come.
+One thing I do know for sure: you will feel better simply being in purposeful action, doing things well for yourself and your career — and that will fuel even more good to come.

 WANT MORE ARTICLES LIKE THIS DELIVERED TO YOUR INBOX?
 Join my newsletter to stay in touch for more articles like this and invitations to webinars, talks, training – and more.